Serrat96/CentralBankAnalytics/README.md

 # CentralBanksData
-Visualization of hypotheses using data obtained from official government sources, central banks and financial institutions
+Visualization of hypothesis using data obtained from official government sources, central banks and financial institutions